 The tree-planting Wado modelo ‘89

 For every pair of trainers bought, Wado will plant two trees to help combat deforestation.
-With this incredible cause, they have already planted over 28,000 trees, restoring over 33 hectares of forest.
+With this incredible cause, it has already planted over 28,000 trees, restoring over 33 hectares of forest.

 So when you slip on these retro inspired sneakers, you’ll know you’ve helped the planet get that little bit greener.
 They also use a leather tanning technique which allows the leather to biodegrade in an eco-friendly manner.